 Itad provides independent, professional advice, monitoring and evaluation to organisations.
 Itad will conduct an independent evaluation of the Fleming Fund’s Country, Regional, and Fellowship Grant Programme.
 They will provide adaptive management support for Mott MacDonald enabling ongoing learning and programme improvement.
 Itad will also provide an evaluation of the Global Burden of Disease study.

-The World organisation for Animal Health (OIE) is the intergovernmental organisation responsible for improving animal health worldwide.
-The Fleming Fund is supporting the OIE’s global work to tackle AMR through a One Health approach alongside FAO and WHO.
+The World Organisation for Animal Health (WOAH), founded as OIE, is the intergovernmental organisation responsible for improving animal health worldwide.
+The Fleming Fund is supporting WOAH’s global work to tackle AMR through a One Health approach alongside FAO and WHO.
 The Fleming Fund has also funded a secondee to support the delivery of the grant objectives and close collaboration between the tripartite.

 The South Centre, an international, multilateral organisation, is a key delivery partner for the Fleming Fund.
 It supports us by raising awareness of drug-resistance and advocating for action to address it among governments, civil society organisations and other networks in low- and middle-income countries.